kyaulabs/win11tweak/README.md

 ![OpenShell_01](README_media/OpenShell_01.png)

-After installation press the windows key on your keyboard in order to open the settings dialog for Open-Shell.
+After installation press the Windows key on your keyboard in order to open the settings dialog for Open-Shell.
 Click `Backup` and then `Load from an XML file...` choosing the provided XML file on the desktop.

 ![OpenShell_02](README_media/OpenShell_02.png)